 Main text

 Glucocorticoids remain a cornerstone of treatment for a multitude of conditions in paediatric and adult medicine.
-An estimated 10% of children will receive treatment involving glucocorticoids at some point in their childhood(1) [Au: Can I just check you have cited the correct reference here, as this reference seems to refer to children with asthma specifically in 1990?
+Within paediatrics these include [Au: Can I just check you have cited the correct reference here, as this reference seems to refer to children with asthma specifically in 1990?
 Is there a more recent reference that might be used instead?
-And does this sentence refer to children in the UK specifically or worldwide?], for conditions as diverse as eczema, asthma, leukaemia and juvenile idiopathic arthritis [Au: You could consider citing a general Review on glucocorticoids here, to support this sentence and the next (you have room for up to 10 references in this piece)].
-Children and young people also receive glucocorticoids in research settings such as in trials investigating glucocorticoids as the drug of interest or as a secondary medication [Au: Edit OK?
+And does this sentence refer to children in the UK specifically or worldwide?], respiratory conditions (e.g. asthma), gastrointestinal disorders, Rheumatologic conditions, and more (Ref the same ref as in my comment) [Au: You could consider citing a general Review on glucocorticoids here, to support this sentence and the next (you have room for up to 10 references in this piece - done)].
+Children and young people also receive glucocorticoids in research settings, both in trials investigating glucocorticoids as the drug of interest or as a secondary medication [Au: Edit OK?
 Is this what you meant?
-Or do you mean they either receive glucocorticoids in clinical trials investigating glucocorticoids as the drug of interest or they receive glucocorticoids as a secondary medication?].
+Or do you mean they either receive glucocorticoids in clinical trials investigating glucocorticoids as the drug of interest or they receive glucocorticoids as a secondary medication? – Yes this was what I meant..
+I have been looking for some reference for the latest big NIHR study of JIA induction with various steroid regimens (“STAR-JIA” as evidence that the big steroid studies are still funded, but there is no official press release yet that I can find)].
 Although the benefit of glucocorticoid treatment in these conditions is often well described, accurately capturing the harms and therefore balancing the risks versus the benefits of glucocorticoids has been challenging.
 Brogan and colleagues have now developed a new tool for measuring glucocorticoid toxicity in children and young adults(5), but what potential does this new tool hold?
 [Au: We normally like to finish the first paragraph with a mention of the new study and a question or ‘newsy’ element to help draw the readers is.
 Additional text OK?
-Feel free to make amendments]
+Feel free to make amendments – This is fine]

-Glucocorticoids can have numerous adverse effects(2), and an individual’s susceptibility to these effects can vary depending on multiple factors including the dose, route, potency of glucocorticoid used, route of administration, length of treatment and pharmacogenomics [Au:OK?]
-(2, 3).
+Glucocorticoids can have numerous adverse effects(2), and an individual’s susceptibility to these effects can vary depending on multiple factors including the dose, route, potency of glucocorticoid used, route of administration, length of treatment and pharmacogenomics [Au:OK?
+YES] (2, 3).
 The introduction of glucocorticoid-sparing treatments such as biologic drugs in inflammatory and autoimmune conditions that traditionally used high doses of glucocorticoids has helped some patients avoid glucocorticoid toxicity(4).
 However, expensive therapies such as biologic drugs are limited to well-funded healthcare systems, and even in countries where glucocorticoid-sparing therapies are well established, the use of glucocorticoids in paediatric patients is likely to continue for the foreseeable future owing to the wide range of conditions that glucocorticoids are used for.